North Russia intervention: Final offensives

-Archangelsk Railway and withdrawal of US troops
+Arkhangelsk Railway and withdrawal of US troops

 Minor operations to keep open a line of withdrawal against the 7th Red Army as far south as Lake Onega and Yomtsa River to the east took place along the Arkhangelsk Railway with an armoured train manned by the Americans.
 The last major battle fought by the Americans before their departure took place at Bolshie Ozerki from 31 March through 4 April 1919.

 The US appointed Brigadier General Wilds P. Richardson as commander of US forces to organize the safe withdrawal from Arkhangelsk.

-Richardson and his staff arrived in Archangelsk on April 17, 1919.
+Richardson and his staff arrived in Arkhangelsk on April 17, 1919.
 By the end of June, the majority of the US forces was heading home and by September 1919, the last US soldier of the Expedition had also left Northern Russia.

 Aftermath

 The White Russian Northern Army was left to face the Red Army alone.
 Poorly disciplined, they were no match for the Red Army, and quickly collapsed when the Bolsheviks launched a counter-offensive in December 1919.

 Many soldiers capitulated and the remnants of the Army were evacuated from Arkhangelsk in February 1920.
-On February 21, 1920 the Bolsheviks entered Arkhangelsk and on March 13, 1920, they took Murmansk.
+On February 21, 1920, the Bolsheviks entered Arkhangelsk and on March 13, 1920, they took Murmansk.
 The White Northern Region Government ceased to exist.
-White Northern Russian commander Eugene Miller held out to the end, fleeing with a number of other White officers – including Grigory Chaplin – in an icebreaker when the Reds entered Archangel.
+White Northern Russian commander Yevgeny Miller held out to the end, fleeing with a number of other White officers – including Grigory Chaplin – in an icebreaker when the Reds entered Arkhangelsk.
 They fled to France, and Miller was later captured by the Bolsheviks and executed in 1939.